France tour highlights

 Whether you travel for the ornate chateaux and beautiful gardens, the tranquil canals, soaring mountains, glittering coastlines or delicious cuisine, France offers a wealth of experiences to suit all kinds of traveller.

-You could find yourself pedalling serenely along the banks of the Canal du Midi, lacing up your hiking boots to walk the spectacular Tour du Mont Blanc route, cooling off in the crystalline lakes and bays along the French Riviera on a self-guided walking holiday or sampling sparkling wines in elegant vineyards.
+You could find yourself pedalling serenely along the banks of the Canal du Midi, lacing up your hiking boots to walk the spectacular Tour du Mont Blanc route, cooling off in the crystalline lakes or sampling sparkling wines in elegant vineyards.

 Canal du Midi